lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 <!-- pictures! -->

 ## Agricultural history

-Application of _Azolla_ in agriculture does not require high-tech genomics solutions.
+The application of _Azolla__ in agriculture does not require high-tech genomics solutions.
-In fact, _Azolla_ has been used historically as a bio-fertiliser in rice paddies for several millennia [@Watanabe1981; @bocchi2010; @bujak2022].
+_Azolla_ has been used historically as a bio-fertiliser in rice paddies for several millennia [@Watanabe1981; @bocchi2010; @bujak2022].
-Rice paddies are often flooded to prevent weeds from growing there, but this provides opportunity for toxic cyanobacterial blooms, poisoning the rice.
+Rice paddies are often flooded to prevent weeds from growing there, but this provides an opportunity for toxic cyanobacterial blooms, poisoning the rice.
-As a counter measure, a rapidly growing _Azolla_ mat can shield the water from light, preventing algal blooms.
+As a countermeasure, a rapidly growing _Azolla_ mat can shield the water from light, preventing algal blooms.
-The nitrogen fixed can be incorporated into the soil after rice harvest, fertilising the soil.
+The nitrogen fixed can be incorporated into the soil after rice harvest; fertilising the soil.
 Any surplus of the fern can be used as animal feed.
 Additionally, it is thought that an Azolla mat prevents mosquitoes from accessing the water to lay their eggs.

 ## Agricultural opportunities

-_Azolla_'s properties give it substantial agricultural potential [@Lumpkin1980a].
+_Azolla_'s properties give it substantial agricultural potential [@Lumpkin1980a; @Brouwer2014].
 These are properties like rapid growth, high protein content, and it's aquatic life style [@Brouwer2014].
 Firstly, as in rice paddies, _Azolla_ can be used as a bio-fertiliser, enhancing soil fertility by providing a natural source of nitrogen [@Watanabe1981].
-This reduces the need for synthetic fertilisers, promoting sustainable farming practices and reducing environmental impact.
+This reduces the need for synthetic fertiliser; promoting sustainable farming practices and reducing environmental impact.
 Studies have shown that incorporating _Azolla_ in rice cultivation can increase crop yields and improve soil health [@Watanabe1981;@bocchi2010].
 Especially when arable land is limited but fresh water is not, _Azolla_ may prove useful to farmers [@Lumpkin1980a].
 There are caveats naturally.
-_Azolla_ growth requires a big amount of fresh water, and incorporation of _Azolla_ as bio-fertiliser will underperform compared to synthetic fertiliser use.
+_Azolla_ growth requires a big amount of fresh water, and the incorporation of _Azolla__ as bio-fertiliser will underperform compared to synthetic fertiliser use.
-This practice is only feasible in areas where fresh water is plentiful and use of cheap but environmentally damaging synthetic fertiliser is discouraged.
+This practice is only feasible in areas where fresh water is plentiful and the use of cheap but environmentally damaging synthetic fertiliser is discouraged.

 Beyond its use as a bio-fertiliser, _Azolla_ is also explored as an alternative feed for livestock [@Brouwer2018].
 Its high protein content and rich nutrient profile make it an excellent supplement for animal diets [@becerra1990;@Bujak2022;@Brouwer2014].
 The current major protein crop is soy.
 It is massively imported for feed purposes.
-Currently, the Netherlands import more soy than we grow soy plants on the total area of the country [@BrouwerThesis].
+Currently, the Netherlands imports more soy than we could grow soy plants in the total area of the country [@BrouwerThesis].
 _Azolla_ could be an alternative plant that grows well in the Dutch temperate climate.
 This application may also contribute to the recycling of nutrients within agricultural systems

 _Azolla_ is also thought capable of cleaning up contaminated or eutrophic water bodies through phytoremediation [@Sood2012].
 This process involves using plants to remove, degrade, or stabilize environmental contaminants.
-It could possibly be leveraged to retrieve phosphorus and iron that is locked and unavailable in agricultural soils under aerobic conditions [@Scharer2009; @Temmink2018].
+It could be leveraged to retrieve phosphorus and iron that are locked and unavailable in agricultural soils under aerobic conditions [@Scharer2009; @Temmink2018].
 When a meadow is flooded and covered with _Azolla_ ferns, the anoxic conditions may release Iron and Phosphorus from the soil [@Scharer2009].

 _Azolla_ is shown to absorb heavy metals such as lead, cadmium, and arsenic from polluted waters [@Sood2012].
 The plants may not be suitable for consumption or use as feed or fertiliser, but the contaminated ecosystem may be cleaner after the process.
 Some studies suggest incorporating _Azolla_ in water management strategies.